rddelosreyes/abm-behaviour-change/docs/README.md

   - `experiments/calibrate/single/output_1_20240621_000000`: contains the data for the single reversal learning result shown in Figure 4 (see `plot_figure4.ipynb` for plotting code)
   - `experiments/calibrate/serial/output_1_20240621_000000`: contains the data for the serial reversal learning result shown in Figure 5 (see `plot_figure5.ipynb` for plotting code)

-Alternatively, to run your own experiments, please modify the `run.sh` file and the configuration files in the `config` folder.
+Alternatively, to run your own experiments, please see the commands in the `run.sh` file.
+The configuration files in the `config` folder are identical to those used for our experiments with the exception of the `ABC_SAMPLE_COUNT` parameter, which is set to `10` rather than `1000` so that the experiment is faster to run.

 Cite:
 ```